richard4339/destiny2-php/README.md

 ### Upgrading
 #### To 0.3
 - `ClanApproveMember()` method now returns an object instead of a boolean.
 Any calls to this method that check for a boolean must change.
+- `ClanKickMember()` method now returns a boolean for success instead of the abstracted Guzzle response.

 ## Usage
 ```